ZeroOnet/Extensions/README.md

 # Reasons

-Sometimes, We maybe build some views repeatedly.
-Because We think that they just will be used under a condition.
+Sometimes, we maybe build some views repeatedly.
+Because we think that they just will be used under a condition.
 It's the curse of breaking the rule: <b>DRY</b>.
 In fact, If we are conscious of view's reusing, we will make more efforts to make it completely independent.